 Borrowers can work with a bank or mortgage lender to fund their home purchase.

 Banks can offer mortgages along with other financial products, including checking accounts and commercial loans.
-A borrower may receive benefits, like a lower rate and lower closing costs, when applying for a bank mortgage if they’re an existing customer.
+A borrower may receive benefits, such as a reduced rate or lower closing costs, when applying for a bank mortgage if they’re an existing customer.
 As larger financial institutions, banks tend to use a mortgage servicer for their mortgage loans after closing.

-On the other hand, banks may have stricter lending requirements than mortgage companies, thanks to federal regulation and compliance.
-Borrowers may also have fewer loan options to choose from with a bank, as a mortgage lender specializes in mortgage products.
+On the other hand, banks may have stricter lending criteria than mortgage companies, due to federal regulations and compliance requirements.
+Borrowers may also have fewer loan options with a bank, since mortgage lenders specialize in mortgage products.

 First-time homebuyers can